shrinidhi111/MCB2300-Clean-Example/README.md

 - LED file (made from the Blinky example, provided by Keil)
 - Timing file, this file includes a simple delay function that does not work properly at the moment.

+Please note, I disabled all optimizations to make the program debuggable.
+Check the "C/C++ Settings" under "Options for Target 'MCB2300'" in the Project menu.

 ## Changes
 I'm planning to update this repo with new libraries as time passes.
 Please clone this repository (instead of downloading it), so that you can keep it up to date.
 If you encounter a problem or if you do want to add something (like a file or function), don't hesitate to e-mail me at info@ljpc.nl.